-5.4.1 DSG Modes
+5.4.1 DSG Modes47

-The DSG Client Controller, acting on behalf of a Client (or Clients), configures the eCM to operate in either Basic or Advanced Mode depending upon the intrinsic capabilities of the Clients, the Client Controller, the eCM, DCD data, and the local configuration of the STD (not the CM Configuration File).
-Basic mode makes use of Well Known MAC Addresses to define the tunnels.
-These well known addresses are provided by the DSG Client Controller and are typically vendor specific.
-In DSG Advanced Mode the DSG Client Controller becomes aware of MSO-defined tunnel MAC addresses by indexing into the DSG Address Table in the DCD message.
-36
+The DSG Client Controller, acting on behalf of a Client (or Clients), instructs the eCM to begin DSG operation.
+In DSG Advanced Mode the DSG Client Controller becomes aware of MSO-defined tunnel MAC addresses by indexing into the DSG Address Table in the DCD message.48

-The following requirements apply to the DSG eCM when operating in one of these modes:
+The following requirements apply to the DSG eCM:

-- The DSG eCM MUST NOT operate in any DSG mode unless explicitly instructed to do so by the DSG Client Controller.
-Upon startup, the DSG Client Controller signals the DSG eCM as to which mode to operate in. - The DSG eCM MUST be capable of changing DSG mode after startup if instructed to do so by the DSG Client Controller. - When operating in DSG Advanced mode, the DSG eCM MUST forward the unaltered contents of each DCD fragment that comprises the first DCD message received to the DSG Client Controller.

-- When operating in DSG Advanced mode, after any change in the DCD message (as indicated by the change count), the DSG eCM MUST forward the unaltered contents of each DCD fragment that comprises the new DCD message to the DSG Client Controller. - When operating in DSG Advanced mode, the DSG eCM MUST scan additional downstream channels for a DCD message if the DSG Client Controller indicates that the DCD message was in error or invalid. - When operating in DSG Advanced mode, if the DSG eCM has been unable to identify a downstream channel with an appropriate DCD message after a complete downstream scan, it MUST inform the DSG Client Controller that it could not locate a DCD message and continue scanning.
+- The DSG eCM MUST NOT begin DSG operation unless explicitly instructed to do so by the DSG Client Controller (Figure 5-11 DSG Operation and Figure 5-29 DOCSIS 3.0 DSG Operation). - The DSG eCM MUST forward the unaltered contents of each DCD fragment that comprises the first DCD message received to the DSG Client Controller. - After any change in the DCD message (as indicated by the change count), the DSG eCM MUST forward the unaltered contents of each DCD fragment that comprises the new DCD message to the DSG Client Controller. - The DSG eCM MUST scan additional downstream channels for a DCD message if the DSG Client Controller indicates that the DCD message was in error or invalid. - If the DSG eCM has been unable to identify a downstream channel with an appropriate DCD message after a complete downstream scan, it MUST inform the DSG Client Controller that it could not locate a DCD message and continue scanning.